walterxie/MEP-tutorial/README.md

 The simple response to this situation is that we need to run the chain for longer.
 Given the lowest ESS (for the constant coalescent) is `50`, it would suggest that we have to run the chain for at least 4 times the length to get reasonable ESSs that are `>200`.

-So let’s go for a chain length of 6000000 and log every 5000.
-Go back to the `MCMC` options section in BEAUti, and create a new BEAST XML file with a longer chain length.
-Now run BEAST and load the new log file into Tracer (you can leave the old one loaded for comparison).
+So let’s go back to BEAUti, set the chain length to 6000000 and log every 5000 in the `MCMC`panel, and rename the log file to `RSV2-long.log` and tree log file name to `RSV2-long.trees`..
+Then we can create a new BEAST XML file `RSV2-long.xml` with a longer chain length.
+Now run BEAST again and load the new log file into Tracer (you can leave the old one loaded for comparison).
+Please note BEAST does not support multiple instances from GUI, so you have to close the previous run before you can start a new one.

-Click on the Trace tab and look at the raw trace plot.
+Click on the `Trace` tab and look at the raw trace plot.

 <figure>
-	<a name="fig:Tracer\_density"></a>
+	<a name="fig:Tracer2"></a>
 	<img style="width:80.0%;" src="figures/Tracer2.png" alt="Tracer2">
-	<figcaption>Figure 12: tracer</figcaption>
+	<figcaption>Figure 12: A screenshot of Tracer for longer chain length.</figcaption>
 </figure>
 <br>